 For many people, purchasing new windows can be a daunting task.
-From the initial research, to final installation and all the questions that may arise in between, there’s a lot to think about.
+From the initial research to final installation and all the questions that may arise in between, there’s a lot to think about.
 Our kick-starter guide to window replacement projects can help.

 While it may feel overwhelming when you start out, the right service and advice throughout the process can make all the difference between a pleasant buying experience and a stressful one.

 When homeowners call in to discuss a window project, sometimes they aren’t sure if it’s the right time to buy.
-They haven’t hit that tipping point yet.
+Meaning they haven’t hit that tipping point yet.
 For these folks, before getting too deep into logistics, we discuss why they might need new windows.
 Here are a few common issues you may have as a homeowner considering new windows.

 ISSUE: Current windows aren’t energy-efficient

 Condensation, cold spots, and drafts shouldn’t be the norm.
 You shouldn’t be spending hundreds more over the life of your windows on your heating and cooling bills.
 Many old windows are single pane or have broken seals.
 Energy efficient double pane windows reduce energy loss by 30% to 50% over single pane windows.
 Look for windows with double or triple weather stripping to block more air and dust.

 Upgrade your glass pane to include Low-E coating and argon gas to reduce heat loss.